 Canada’s infrastructure deficit remains over $100 billion.
+The Federation of Canadian Municipalities (FCM) estimates that municipally-controlled water and wastewater facilities alone need an injection of over $50 billion to renew infrastructure in poor or very poor condition.
 Local governments also bear much of the additional infrastructure costs for climate change mitigation and adaptation.
 The 2013 floods cost the Province of Alberta and City of Toronto $3 billion.
 The annual costs of natural catastrophes are forecast to rise to $5 billion annually by 2020 and to over $20 billion annually in 2050.

 Municipalities are responsible for approximately 60 per cent of Canada’s core public infrastructure but collect about 12 cents of every tax dollar.
 This means federal and provincial governments must also provide direct support to municipal governments for infrastructure investments.

 The 2016 federal budget committed the government to $11.9 billion in infrastructure spending over five years, as part of “Phase I” of its infrastructure program:

 - $3.4 billion over three years to upgrade and improve public transit systems;